reversefold/factorio-belt-balancers/README.md

 outputs      E  E
 ```

-That works for half of our 4 output belts, now we need to get the other 2 into a Splitter.
+That works for half of our 4 output belts.
+Now we need to get the other 2 into a Splitter.

 ```
 inputs    A  B  C  D